PhD Study in the Netherlands - A Guide for 2023

 PhD applications in the Netherlands will require additional application documents and processes.
 These are similar to those in the UK.
 Our guide explains PhD applications for a prospective PhD student.

-The Netherlands is a multicultural, multilingual and cosmopolitan country that welcomes immigration applications from a range of countries.
+The Netherlands is a multicultural, cosmopolitan country that welcomes immigration applications from a range of countries.
 Students from elsewhere in the EU and EEA won’t normally need a visa to study at Dutch universities.
-International students from elsewhere will normally need to arrange entry visas, study permits and other materials.
+Other international students will normally need to arrange entry visas and study permits.

 If you do require a visa, your university will need to support your application.
 They should contact you to assist with this once you have enrolled.
 If this is not the case, you can contact your host institution’s HR department and / or international office for relevant information.